-This post will give you several bible verses to study and inspire you to make plans while trusting God’s plan.
+This post will give you several bible verses on planning to study and inspire you to make plans while trusting God.

 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read our entire affiliate disclosure here.

 There are many examples of bible verses about planning for us to study.
 In many of theses planning bible verses the Lord’s command is clear.
 We should make plans, but those plans should be made through counsel with God.
 The only way to ensure the success of our plans is to test them with the desires of God’s heart.

 Planning provides us with some pretty amazing benefits that help us navigate this human experience better like:

 Planning helps you see your purpose Planning helps us be very specific about our prayers and how we seek god.
 We serve a God who will lead us in the right direction, but he also doesn’t spoon feed us.
 He directs us and gives us opportunity to grow.
 Planning and setting goals helps us to see the vision and make sure we are prepared for it.

 Planning helps us minimize idle time Have you ever noticed that you get into the most mess when you are not diligently working towards something?
 Planning and goal setting helps you ensure that at any given time you have a purpose (even if the purpose of a particular step in the plan is waiting on God.

 Planning helps you steward your time well When we plan, when we make the best use of the precious time we are given, we ensure that we are stewarding our time well and increasing our ability to be fruitful.
 This doesn’t mean we end up striving and being busy, on the contrary, when we plan we increase our ability and capacity to serve God well and rest in him well.